JunLee85/ARM32-SGEMM-LIB/README.md

 # ARM32-SGEMM-LIB
-a fast sgemm lib with fix 16 enable on arm 32 based on openblas
+a fast sgemm lib with neon & fix16 optimization on arm 32 based on openblas

 How to build on android
 1. make android